hoho/ixml/README.md

 * CDATA sections should be wrapped with triple quotes.
 * Namespace declaration is a `:` sign, followed by space, followed by namespace prefix, followed by space followed by namespace URL.
 * Processing instruction is a `?` sign, followed by space, followed by processing instruction content.
-* Doctype is a `!` sign, followed by space, followed by content. *Doctypes with complex content and entities are under consideration*.
+* Doctype is a `!` sign, followed by space, followed by content. *Doctypes with complex content and custom entities are under consideration*.
 * Empty lines are ignored.
 * Everything that doesn't start with `:` followed by space, `@`, `?` or `!` is interpreted as an unrollable CSS selector and means node.
 * There are single line comments (`// Here is the comment`) and multiline comments (`/* This thing could be multiline */`).